MUCI/emrex-elmo-extensions/README.md

 Boolean (`true` or `false`). **Default is false.**

-When this is set to `true`, then all courses will displayed to the student, including the *failed* courses, and the courses which he has not finished yet.
+By default, only the passed courses are displayed to the student (and only those can be exported).
+When this is set to `true`, then *all* courses will be displayed to the student, including the *failed* courses, and the courses which he has not finished yet.

 ELMO file extensions